boots-edu/Webz/README.md

 ```
 A confirmation box can be shown by using:
 ```
-        EzDialog.popup(this, "Message to display", "Window title", [ "Yes",
+        WebzDialog.popup(this, "Message to display", "Window title", [ "Yes",
             "No",
             "Cancel","btn btn-primary"